mdkeydama23/Pong/README.md

 ## Problem Set 1 - C

-> Use the 'printf' method to print the stairs in the Mario game.
+> Use the 'printf' method to print the stairs in Mario on the command line.
 >1.
 Mario (Less Comfortable)
 >
 >![mario less](https://cs50.harvard.edu/x/2020/psets/1/mario/less/pyramid.png)